brentgroves/repsys/research/m_z/virtualization/networking/tutorial/routerology/linux_networking/3b_linux_vlan_filtering_vm.md

 bridge vlan del vid 1 dev vth4

 # if you want to delete vid 1 from the bridge you must add the self keyword.
+# I deleted all vids from the host bridge and it still worked but i still have them in the vm bridge although I don't know if it is necessary.

 bridge vlan del vid 1 dev br0 self

 # tag on ingress untag on egress
+# I don't know exactly when the traffic is untagged and when I am sending traffic to an extreme switch configured in trunk mode I believe I need the tag left in the ethernet frame.

 bridge vlan add vid 10 dev vth4 pvid untagged

 bridge vlan show